What is Rafael Nadal net worth, salary and career earnings?

-Rafael Nadal is a Spanish professional tennis player who has a net worth of $200 million dollars.
+Rafael Nadal is a Spanish professional tennis player who has a net worth of $220 million dollars.
 Regarded as one of the best tennis players of all time, Rafael Nadal has won countless tournaments over the years.
-Known as the "king of clay," Nadal holds a record of 81 consecutive wins on a single surface (clay).
+Known as the "king of clay," Nadal holds a record of 82 consecutive wins on a single surface (clay).

 Over the course of his career, Nadal has won many awards, including the Sportsmanship Award and five ATP Player of the Year awards.
 He was also named ITF World Champion four times and won the Laureus World Sportsman of the Year once.

 In a given year Rafael earns $40 million from tournament winnings, appearance fees and endorsements.
 In June 2020, thanks to his win at the French Open, Rafael Nadal's career earnings (endorsements + winnings) officially crossed $500 million.

 Rafael Nadal was born June 3rd of 1986 in Mallorca, Spain.
 His father was a businessman who owned several companies, and his uncle was a former professional footballer.
 A different uncle saw Nadal's athletic potential when the boy was just three years old and encouraged him to start learning how to play tennis.
 By the time he was eight, Rafael Nadal was winning under-12 tennis championships while also showing potential as a footballer.
 Eventually, Nadal's father made him choose one sport or the other to create more time for schoolwork.

 Although the Spanish tennis federation wanted Nadal to relocate to Barcelona to train with funding from the government, his family refused to let him leave home.
 His father covered the costs of his training instead, and he continued to develop in Mallorca.
 In 2001, when Nadal was just 15 years old, he defeated retired professional Pat Clash in an exhibition match.

 Later that year, Nadal began his professional career at age 15.
 Early victories soon came, and Nadal became the ninth player in history to win an ATP match before the age of 16.
 Next year, he reached the semi-finals at the Boys' Singles tournament at Wimbledon.
 He also participated in Spain's win against the United States in the Junior Davis Cup.